SSOC/blockie/README.md

 #Description
-Stratum-mining is a pooled mining protocol.
+Blockie is a stratum based mining protocol.
 It is a replacement for *getwork* based pooling servers by allowing clients to generate work.
 The stratum protocol is described [here](http://mining.bitcoin.cz/stratum-mining) in full detail.

-This is a implementation of stratum-mining for various cryptocurrency coins.
-It is compatible with *MPOS* as it complies with the standards of *pushpool*.
-The end goal is to build on these standards to come up with a more stable solution.
+This is a implementation of the stratum services various cryptocurrency coins.
+It is compatible with *MPOS*.
+The end goal is to build on these standards to come up with a more efficient, optimized and stable solution.

 The goal is to make a reliable stratum mining server for various cryptocurrency coins.
 Over time we will develop this to be more feature rich and very stable.
 If you would like to see a feature please file a feature request.